By Melanie Fitzpatrick ‑ May 21, 2019

 We at CPA Global believe that data has the potential to be a powerful asset when it comes to IP management, and that potential can be effectively harnessed through the application of technological based solutions that take data points and transform them into real business intelligence which can be actioned.

-For example, our Innography solution brings together thousands of sources and utilises smart algorithms and machine learning to ensure that the data is not only up to date at any given moment (over 200,000 updates are applied each month) but that users can easily analyse and derive insight from the information.
+For example, our Innography solution brings together thousands of sources and utilizes smart algorithms and machine learning to ensure that the data is not only up to date at any given moment (over 200,000 updates are applied each month) but that users can easily analyze and derive insight from the information.
 This can, for instance, enable a birds-eye-view of trademark and patent filings in a given market in a particular jurisdiction, knowledge of which can provide real competitive advantage when making decisions regarding both investment and broader IP strategies.
 Success in the world of IP, as anyone at INTA will tell you, is about competition – ensuring that innovation is keeping you ahead of the game – and big data can be a powerful part of the toolkit for maintaining relevance, mitigating threats and spotting opportunities.

 This latter point is particularly key for us, and is one of the reasons why, back in 2017, we partnered with the Google Public Data project to make trademark and patent data far more accessible (and usable) in an effort to broaden understanding and help to drive innovation.